-To ensure we honour the humanity and choices of all, guidelines and ground rules are made very clear to all staff and pupils, including no dismissing the other person's opinions, claiming superiority or reference to any individual's relationships.
+To ensure we honour the humanity and choices of all, guidelines and ground rules are made very clear to all staff and pupils, including no dismissing the other person's opinions, claiming superiority or reference to any individual's relationships and developing awareness of protected characteristics.
 Further to that, all RSE sessions will include signposting information for students, including identifying safe and appropriate adults for them to go to for help and support either within school or via outside agencies.
 This will include members of the safeguarding team but will also include the signposting of external agencies such as Childline.